 Check out Betrayal at House on the Hill at Amazon

 - There are 50 different scenarios in the game!
-We’ve played Betrayal at House on the Hill (2nd Edition) many times now and each scenario has a unique feel to it.
+We’ve played Betrayal at House on the Hill (2nd Edition) six times now and each scenario has a unique feel to it.
 Not only do the storylines change from game to game, you also have the room tiles randomized, which means that it is pretty much impossible to play the same game twice.

 - The designers deserve a lot of credit for creating a smooth yet unpredictable gameplay experience.
 You can’t just assume that the game is going to go your way after a couple of lucky draws because one card or action can change everything.
 Without that unpredictability, Betrayal at House on the Hill wouldn’t be nearly as fun as it is.